ricdikulous/imx-unity-game-lessons/lessons/10-Minting-Endpoint/README.md

-# Lesson 10: Minting Endpoint
+# Lesson 10: Minting a NFT

 ## Prerequisites
 - Familiarity with Node.js, Ethereum blockchain, and the Immutable SDK.